tomsercu/metarunlog/README.md

 Syntax:
 `mrl analyze expId`

+This generates an html page with plots (matplotlib or bokeh).
+This can be rsync-ed over to a specific local or remote directory where a webserver is serving from.
+Alternatively you can keep the html file local and serve the whole experiment directory for example with `python -m SimpleHTTPServer 8800`.

 + generate html file with these sections:
     * notes, parsed from `note_fn` in markdown format (start titles from level 3 onwards)
     * overview